Caribbean Premier League

 The Caribbean Premier League (abbreviated to CPL or CPLT20) is an annual Twenty20 cricket tournament held in the Caribbean.
 It was founded by Cricket West Indies in 2013 to replace the Caribbean Twenty20 as the premier Twenty20 competition in the Caribbean.
-It is currently sponsored by Hero MotoCorp and consequently officially named the Hero CPL.
+It is currently sponsored by Republic Bank Limited and consequently officially named the Republic Bank CPL.
 The inaugural tournament was won by the Jamaica Tallawahs who defeated the Guyana Amazon Warriors in the final.